Who Is Kirsten Gillibrand?

 Kirsten Rutnik took on the surname Gillibrand after marrying British venture capitalist Jonathan Gillibrand in 2001.
 They have two children.

 In 2006, Gillibrand campaigned for a seat on the House of Representatives, running on a Democratic ticket against Republican incumbent John E. Sweeney for an area of upstate New York that tended to vote Republican.
-She won the election and cemented her standing with community-based campaigningm, which resulted in a 2008 re-election landslide.
+She won the election and cemented her standing with community-based campaigning, which resulted in a 2008 reelection landslide.

-Gillibrand would resign from her House seat in January 2009.
+Gillibrand resigned from her House seat in January 2009.
 She was appointed by then New York Governor David Peterson to fill the U.S. Senate seat left vacant by Clinton, who accepted the position of secretary of state as part of President Barack Obama’s newly formed cabinet.
-Gillibrand won re-election in a special 2010 election, becoming the youngest elected member of the Senate at age 43.
+Gillibrand won reelection in a special 2010 vote, thus becoming the youngest elected member of the Senate at age 43.

 Gillibrand's record has caused her to be described as both progressive and centrist in her political leanings.
 She has been a major supporter of gay rights, advocating same-sex marriage and the repeal of the "Don't Ask, Don't Tell" policy, thereby allowing gay citizens to serve openly in the military.
 She has also worked for women's rights, improved healthcare benefits for 9/11 workers and served on the Senate Agricultural Committee, where she’s fought against food stamp reductions.